South African National Defence Force: Defence industry

-C-130 Hercules conducting an airdrop demonstration.

-U.S. and South African military leaders standing infront of an Olifant tank.

-BAE Hawks flying over Swartkop Air Force Base.

-Rooivalk attack helicopter during an air show.

-Paratroops of 44 Parachute Regiment, of the South African Army.

-Air Assault Infantry fast-roping from an Oryx helicopter.

-The SAS Charlotte Maxeke (S102) submarine with HMS Portland (F79).

-Female combat troops of South African Contingent in MONUSCO.
+South Africa's defence industry is the primary domestic supplier of equipment to the SANDF, originating during the late 1960s and expanding significantly following the United Nations arms embargo imposed in 1963.
+This led to the development of a self-sufficient military-industrial base that remains the most advanced in Africa.
+The sector has historically supported a wide range of defence technologies, including conventional land, air, and naval systems, and played a role in South Africa's apartheid-era strategic weapons programmes, including ballistic missile development and research into nuclear, biological, and chemical capabilities.
+Although these programmes were terminated in the early 1990s, the industry continues to supply the majority of SANDF equipment.
+Major companies include Denel, Milkor, and Paramount Group, alongside more than a hundred specialised small and medium-sized enterprises that provide expertise in armoured vehicles, aerospace systems, naval technologies, munitions, electronics, and military support services.

 2012 Defence Review

 The South African Defence Review 2012 is a policy review process carried out by a panel of experts, chaired by retired politician and former Minister of Defence, Roelf Meyer.

 The review was commissioned by Lindiwe Sisulu the then Minister of Defence and Military Veterans, in July 2011.
 The review was motivated by the need to correct the errors and shortcomings of the previous review.
 According to defence minister Lindiwe Sisulu, the old report was no longer relevant to South Africa's current situation.